 How To Fix/Avoid Harsh High-End

-Avoiding or fixing harshness in a mix is often a matter of EQing out some high-frequency content in our tracks, buses or even mix bus.
+Avoiding or fixing harshness in a mix is often a matter of EQing out some high-frequency content in our tracks, buses or even the mix bus.

 If a mix sounds overly bright or harsh, I'll typically start by testing an EQ on the mix bus.
 I'll utilize a high-shelf cut to reduce the top end of the entire mix.
 If the mix ends up sounding less harsh or distorted, I know I'm on the right track.